-- A BCom (Actuarial Science) or equivalent degree with Actuarial Science and Mathematical Statistics as majors; - Passes in university modules equivalent to at least seven of the eight foundation and intermediate technical subjects of the Actuarial Society of South Africa (or core technical subjects CT1-CT8 of the Institute and Faculty of Actuaries); and - Exemptions from (or passes in the profession's examinations for) at least five of the foundation and intermediate technical examinations of the Actuarial Society of South Africa (or core technical examinations CT1-CT8 of the Institute and Faculty of Actuaries), including at least one of the subjects A201 (CT1) or A203 (CT5).
+- A BCom (Actuarial Science) or equivalent degree with Actuarial Science and Mathematical Statistics as majors; - Passes in university modules equivalent to at least seven of the eight foundation and intermediate technical subjects of the Actuarial Society of South Africa (or core technical subjects CT1-CT8 of the Institute and Faculty of Actuaries); and - Exemptions from (or passes in the profession's examinations for) at least five of the foundation and intermediate technical examinations of the Actuarial Society of South Africa (or core technical examinations CT1-CT8 of the Institute and Faculty of Actuaries), including at least one of the subjects A201 (CT1) or A203 (CT5). - Note: For applicants who did not complete their Bachelor's degree in the minimum time of three years, an additional exemption is required for each additional year taken.

-Note: At least 120 credits must be completed from the list of compulsory and elective modules below.
+At least 120 credits must be completed from the list of compulsory and elective modules below.